Voxelum/x-minecraft-launcher/README.md

 - 📦 **Support import/export** CurseForge & Modrinth modpacks with compliance!
 - 🔒 **Support multiple account systems**.
 Built-in Microsoft login and Mojang Yggdrasil API.
 It also has builtin support of [ely.by](https://ely.by/) and [littleskin.cn](https://littleskin.cn).
 You can also add third-party authentication servers!
 - 🔗 **Peer to peer connection between users**.
 You can play multiplayer over LAN even you are not in same physical LAN!
 - 🔑 **Code sign & modern packaging**.
 Under Windows, you can use `appx` and `appinstaller` to install the app.
-You won't receive blocking message from your browser or see SmartScreen errors anymore! 😎
+You won't receive blocking messages from your browser or see SmartScreen errors anymore! 😎

 ## Contribute